Weather in Bulgaria: Hot almost all over the Country today - Novinite.com - Sofia News Agency

 Weather in Bulgaria: Hot almost all over the Country today

+It will be mostly sunny today.
+In the afternoon, mainly over the mountainous and eastern regions of the country, cumulus clouds will develop, but there will be almost no precipitation.
+A light to moderate wind will blow from the east-northeast.
+Maximum temperatures in most areas will be between 31°C and 36°C, in Sofia - around 32°C, along the Black Sea - from 27°C to 29°C.

-It will blow weak, in the eastern half of the country and along the Black Sea - a moderate wind from the northeast.
-The excitement of the sea will be around 3 points, and the temperature of the sea water is 24°-25°C.
+It will be sunny along the Black Sea.
+A moderate northeasterly wind will blow.
+The temperature of the sea water is 24-25°C. The excitement of the sea will be 2-3 points.

-It will be mostly sunny in the mountains.
-It will blow to a moderate wind from the east-northeast, on the highest peaks from the south-southeast.
-The maximum temperature at an altitude of 1200 meters will be around 27°C, at 2000 meters - around 19°C.
+In the mountains it will be mostly sunny, in the afternoon there will be temporary increases in cloudiness, but it will be almost without precipitation.
+It will blow to a moderate wind from the east-northeast, in the highest parts - from the south-southeast.
+The maximum temperature at an altitude of 1200 meters will be around 28°C, at 2000 meters - around 19°C.

-It will be mostly sunny on Friday and over the weekend.
-After noon, cumulus clouds will develop over the mountainous areas, but the chance of precipitation is small.
-The wind will weaken, it will stay from the northeast.
-Maximum temperatures will be between 30°C and 35°C.
+It will be mostly sunny over the weekend.
+In the afternoon, cumulus clouds will develop over the mountainous areas, but the chance of precipitation is small.
+It will blow weak, in Eastern Bulgaria - a moderate north-easterly wind.
+Maximum temperatures will be between 31°C and 36°C, lower on the sea coast.

-On Monday, afternoon showers and thunderstorms are expected in the western and mountainous regions of the country, temperatures will rise slightly.
+During the first days of the new week, in the afternoon hours over the mountains and mountainous regions, on Monday in Western Bulgaria, on Tuesday - mainly in Eastern, cumulus and cumulus-rain clouds will develop and in some places short-term rain accompanied by thunder will fall.

 Follow Novinite.com on Twitter and Facebook